 No clothes iron needed here.
 Instead, you’ll realize why a hair straightener is basically indispensable.
 It makes my hair smooth and shiny, and it keeps my wrinkled shirt collar looking spiffy.

 Pull the garment tight and run the straightener along the length of it a couple of times.
 Move fast so you don’t burn your clothes.
 This also works great on cuffs and hems — basically any edge.

 2. Make some wrinkle release spray with fabric softener.

 Fill a spray bottle with cold water and a capful of liquid fabric softener.
 Hang the wrinkled clothes up and mist.
 The wrinkles will smooth out on their own, but you can smooth them with your hands to speed up the process — just don’t tug or you’ll stretch out your clothes.

 Don’t feel like making your own wrinkle remover?
 The KCL Coupons page has plenty of good deals on store-bought stuff.

 Throw a couple of ice cubes in your dryer with wrinkled clothes for about 15 minutes.
 As the heat from your dryer melts the ice cubes, steam is released to help rid your clothes of wrinkles.

 4. Mist wrinkles and then throw the clothes in the dryer.

+Another iron-free method is to lightly spray dry clothes with water before tossing them into the dryer.
 This method works best when you’re planning to wear the clothes right away.
-And anyway, what’s better than warm clothes right of the dryer?
+And anyway, what’s better than warm clothes right out of the dryer?